UriNeri/suvtk/docs/help/virus-info.md

-# segment-info
+# virus-info

 ## Overview

-The `segment-info` subcommand identifies and reports details on potential segmented viruses based on their taxonomy.
+The `virus-info` subcommand identifies and reports details on potential segmented viruses based on their taxonomy.
 It cross-references a user-supplied taxonomy file with a segmented viruses database and a genome type database to predict the genome structure and type for each contig.
 Additionally, it outputs information for further investigation if a high fraction of viruses within a taxon are segmented.

 ## Required Input